 Agencies recognize that organizing their data is essential before it can be used to drive recruitment strategies.
 When data elements are entered into a spreadsheet or database, it's possible to track the percentage of applicants who made it all the way through the process and how long it took for them to complete the process.

-An increasing number of agencies have begun to use the Family Intake Tracking Tool (FITT) developed by AdoptUsKids.
+Some agencies use the Family Intake Tracking Tool (FITT) developed by AdoptUsKids.
 This online database is available free of charge to child welfare professionals, and is designed to make it easier for them to track foster/adoptive families throughout the certification process.
 For more information, see this fact sheet or email email@example.com.

 If you plan to use a spreadsheet to collect this information, it is crucial to group your data in a way that will simplify further analysis.
 In database terms, these groups are called "fields."
 Make sure each field is limited so the information is as specific as possible.
 Here's an example.